(888) 552-6760 SCHEDULE AN APPOINTMENT

 Other risks from a ureteroscopy include scarring or injury to the ureters.

-Discuss the results from a ureteroscopy with your doctor.
-Make sure to ask any questions that you have.
+Discuss the results from a ureteroscopy with the care team.
+Make sure to ask any questions during the visit.

-Additional tests may help your care team determine a cancer stage.
+Additional tests may help the care team determine a kidney cancer stage.
 Staging helps describe how far the cancer has spread.
-This may involve the use of numbers—such as stage 0 or 1 indicating the earliest stage and stage 4 as the most advanced—or the use of the terms localized, regional, metastatic or recurrent.
+This may involve the use of numbers—such as stage 0 or 1 indicating the earliest stage and stage 4 kidney cancer as the most advanced—or the use of the terms localized, regional, metastatic or recurrent.

-A combination of test results may help your care team decide how to approach cancer treatment.
-Surgery, regional chemotherapy and regional biologic therapy are among the treatment options.
+A combination of test results may help the care team decide how to approach cancer treatment.
+Surgery, regional chemotherapy and regional biologic therapy are among the kidney cancer treatment options.
 Cancer that is limited to the kidney or ureter may be removed using surgery only.

-For kidney or ureter cancer that has spread to other parts of the body, connect with your care team about possible clinical trials that may be right for you.
+For kidney or ureter cancer that has spread to other parts of the body, connect with the care team about possible clinical trials that may be a good fit.

 Expert cancer care